-When Lana (posessed by Isobel) kills Genevieve Teague by stabbing her with one of the Kryptonian Knowledge Crystals after she attempts to steal it, it triggers a cosmic event that not only severs Lana's link to the spirit Isobel, but sends meteorites from deep space toward Earth and Smallville.
+When Lana (possessed by Isobel) kills Genevieve Teague by stabbing her with one of the Kryptonian Knowledge Crystals after she attempts to steal it, it triggers a cosmic event that not only severs Lana's link to the spirit Isobel but also sends meteorites from deep space toward Earth and Smallville.
 At the graduation ceremony for Smallville High, the military arrives to evacuate the town after news that another meteor shower is imminent.
 Fearing he has a link to the meteorites, Clark goes to talk to the spirit of Jor-El, who informs him that his only hope is to unite the knowledge crystals in the cave.
 With time running out, Clark sets about locating the final two crystals as meteorites reign down upon Smallville.
 Lana gives Clark the third stone they recovered from China, which was in her possession all this time, while the second stone is on Lionel's person, which activates.
-Lex offers to protect Lana and have her flown to New York City, but she gets caught in the meteor shower while ...
+Lex offers to protect Lana and have her flown to New York City, but she gets caught in the meteor shower ...
 Written by

 Did You Know?